The 30 Best and Worst Foods To Eat Before Sleep

 Besides being unbearably cranky the next day, skimping on sleep also makes us more likely to be overweight.
 A study in the American Journal of Clinical Nutrition found when people missed out on shut-eye (and slept for about four hours instead of eight), their caloric intake increased by a whopping 22 percent the next day.
 While many Americans suffer from stress-induced or nutrient-deficiency-induced insomnia, another reason you’re counting sheep every night might be because you chose energizing noshes over foods that help you sleep before you hit the sheets.

 That’s right.
 It’s not just the blue light from your devices’ screens that can sabotage your sleep cycle.
 As it turns out, what you choose to snack on before bedtime can play a big role in how well you hit the hay.
-If you can’t sleep and can’t figure out why, look no further than some of the following sneaky foods that can ruin a restorative night’s rest.
+If you can’t sleep and can’t figure out why, then look no further than some of the following sneaky foods that can ruin a restorative night’s rest.

 And while some foods are ruining your chance at some shut-eye, there are other nocturnal noshes that will help you get more of it.
 Forget what you’ve heard about the “don’t eat past 8” rule, eating before bed is not necessarily a diet no-no. Contrarily, going to bed hungry may have worse consequences when it comes to a restful night’s sleep.
 Eating one of the best foods before bed may help you ease into dream-land.
 And when you’re getting the right amount of rest, you’ll be able to make the right nutritional decisions the next day with our breakfast ideas diet experts love!

 RELATED: Get lean for life with this 14-day flat belly plan.